 Emails sent by the sample events contain notes explaining the content of the event.
 You need to remove and replace this with your own content.
 You can find a copy online here if you need it later.

 The sample events are all designed to run in portrait orientation.
 If anyone tries to use the iPad in landscape orientation, they are prompted to rotate the iPad back to portrait.

 This tutorial explains how to remove or replace

 These sample events include subtle professional touches.
-I am going to show you how to remove the branding etc without losing the quality of the overall design.
+This tutorial shows you how to remove the branding without losing the quality of the overall design.